Helena Suková

 Helena Suková ([ˈɦɛlɛna ˈsukovaː]) (born 23 February 1965) is a Czech former professional tennis player.
-During her career, she won 14 major doubles titles, nine in women's doubles and five in mixed doubles.
-She is also a two-time Olympic silver medalist in doubles, a four-time major singles runner-up, and won a total of 10 singles titles and 69 doubles titles.
+She was ranked as the world No. 1 in women's doubles by the Women's Tennis Association (WTA), and No. 4 in singles.
+Suková won 14 major titles: nine in women's doubles and five in mixed doubles.
+She is also a two-time Olympic silver medalist in doubles, a four-time major singles runner-up, and won a total of ten singles titles and 69 doubles titles.

-Personal life
+Family

 Suková comes from a prominent Czech tennis family.
 Her mother, Věra Pužejová Suková, was a women's singles finalist at Wimbledon in 1962.
 Her father, Cyril Suk II, was president of the Czechoslovak Tennis Federation.

 Her brother, Cyril Suk III, is a former professional player on the men's tour who teamed with Suková to win three Grand Slam mixed doubles titles, at the French Open in 1991 and at Wimbledon in 1996 and 1997.

 Career

 Suková turned professional in 1981.
 Her career-high world rankings were fourth in singles and first in women's doubles.

 Suková was a singles runner-up at the Australian Open twice (in 1984 and 1989) and at the US Open twice (in 1986 and 1993).
-Suková's most memorable Grand Slam singles win was against Martina Navratilova in a semifinal of the 1984 Australian Open, where she ended Navratilova's 74-match winning streak and her chance at winning a calendar year Grand Slam.
+Her most memorable Grand Slam singles win was against fellow Czech Martina Navratilova in a semifinal of the 1984 Australian Open, where she ended Navratilova's 74-match winning streak and her chance at winning a calendar year Grand Slam.
 Chris Evert defeated her in the final.

 In 1987, she became the fourth player to defeat Navratilova and Evert in the same tournament at Eastbourne and she also stopped Navratilova's 69 grass-win streak.

-Suková was very successful as a doubles player.
-She had a career Grand Slam in women's doubles, winning four titles at Wimbledon, two at the US Open, one at the Australian Open, and one at the French Open.
+Suková had a career Grand Slam in women's doubles, winning four titles at Wimbledon, two at the US Open, one at the Australian Open, and one at the French Open.

 She won three mixed doubles titles at Wimbledon, one at the US Open, and one at the French Open.
 She also was a women's doubles silver medalist at the Olympic Games in 1988 and 1996 (both times partnering Jana Novotná).

 Suková helped Czechoslovakia win the Fed Cup four times, in 1983, 1984, 1985, and 1988.
 She also teamed with Miloslav Mečíř to win the inaugural Hopman Cup for Czechoslovakia in 1989.

 Over the course of her career, Suková won 10 singles titles and 69 doubles titles.

-Despite retiring from the professional tour in 1998, she was given a wild card into the 2006 Wimbledon mixed doubles tournament with her brother Cyril Suk.
-They lost their first round match.
+Despite retiring from the professional tour in 1998, she was given a wild card into the 2006 Wimbledon mixed doubles tournament with her brother, Cyril Suk III.
+They lost their first-round match.